Broad-Spectrum CBD Softgels

 Using this principle, it is then possible to separate and isolate the individual compounds in the mixture.
 See the example below which shows how over time THC and CBD might separate, allowing them to be collected separately.
 This example would show how CBD could be collected via chromatography to make CBD isolate.

 The most relevant chromatography process for us here at Big Sky is the removal of THC via liquid chromatography.
-Using a similar design like the column chromatography above, the column is packed with an absorbent that acts as a binding agent with THC.
+Using a similar design to the column chromatography above, the column is packed with an absorbent that acts as a binding agent with THC.
 As the mixture passes through the column, the THC is captured and the full remaining extract passes through the column.

 The result is a broad-spectrum extract that retains all major and minor cannabinoids and terpenes with one exception - THC.
 This chromatography process is preferred to the alternative, fractional distillation, which requires heating of the extract to boil off and distill out the portions of the extract before adding them back together.

 Here at Big Sky Botanicals, we are proud that our broad-spectrum, THC-free products are created and tested using chromatography.
 Find more information about how our products are made, and be sure to visit our shop and give them a try yourself.